 Nursing homes need a wide range of emergency equipment.
 Your emergency toolkit begins with a supply kit for each resident that includes their emergency contact information, details about their health needs, and a supply of any medication they need.

-Your emergency equipment should also include everything you need to respond to everyday emergencies, such as choking and anaphylactic shock.
+Your emergency equipment should include everything you need to respond to everyday emergencies, such as choking and anaphylactic shock.
 State and local regulations for who can administer various emergency interventions vary, so check local rules.
 In general, you’ll need:

 - A basic first aid kit with cleaning supplies, a tourniquet, bandages, and tweezers